11+ of the Best Free + Paid Audiobook Apps to Listen to Your Next Read

 Cost: $11.99/month with a 30-day free trial

 What to know: They boast over 200,000 audiobooks, and have been very vocal about supporting access to banned books.
 There have been some complaints recently from authors that there is some pirated content uploaded, but I couldn’t find anything about Scrib’d addressing this.
 I would encourage everyone to do their own research on this.
+UPDATE: Audiobooks and Ebooks have been separated into their own branded app called Everand.

 A BONUS OPTION